-Cashing out/consolidating debt may be a solution for borrowers overwhelmed with high monthly payments.
+Cashing out or consolidating debt may be a solution for borrowers overwhelmed with high monthly payments.

-- Often, borrowers are amazed at how much they can save when going through with a FHA cash out refinance or FHA debt consolidation refinance.
+Often, borrowers are amazed at how much they can save when going through with an FHA cash out refinance or FHA debt consolidation refinance.
 Your situation is unique and results vary, but you can go over your case scenario with a Loan Originator to eliminate high monthly payments.
 In some cases, borrowers can eliminate all of their other debt obligations.

 - No mortgage trade line, including mortgage line of credit payments, with any current delinquency or any delinquency within the last 12 months of the case number assignment date.

-- FHA cash outs are only permitted to owner occupied residences.
+- Are only permitted to owner occupied residences.

 - See waiting periods for bankruptcy and foreclosure for current waiting periods.

 Some mortgage companies have stricter FHA cash out refinance guidelines called an overlay, which is an internal guideline on top of FHA guidelines.
-Some examples include, but not limited to: specific credit score, maximum debt-to-income ratios, manual underwriting, and other internal guidelines.
+Some examples include, but not limited to a specific credit score, maximum debt-to-income ratios, manual underwriting, and other internal guidelines.